Medicare, Medicaid, and Related Data Sources

 State Medicaid Policy

 A major vehicle for States to express their policy changes is by amendments to their Medicaid program.
 CMS keeps a website of these amendments.
-CMS also issues “guidance” to state Medicaid program in the form of State Medicaid Director letters.
+CMS also issues “guidance” to state Medicaid programs in the form of State Medicaid Director letters.

 https://www.medicaid.gov/medicaid/medicaid-state-plan-amendments/index.html